-Any exit from an accommodation space or from any other space shall have the following minimum clear openings:

-- circular shape: diameter 450 mm; - any other shape: minimum dimension of 380 mm and minimum area 0,18 m2.
-The exit shall be large enough to allow for a 380 mm diameter circle to be inscribed.
+- 4.2.2 Any exit from an accommodation space shall have the following minimum clear openings: - circular shape: diameter 450 mm; - any other shape: minimum dimension of 380 mm and minimum area 0,18 m.
+The dimension must be large enough to allow for a 380 mm diameter circle to be inscribed.

-The measurement of the minimum clear opening is illustrated in Figure 2.
+The measurement of the minimum clear opening is illustrated in Figure 1.